dtonhofer/prolog_notes/notes_on_the_caret_used_in_bagof_goals.md

 % ===
-% HATTY EXPRESSIONS ("CLOSED EXPRESSIONS")
+% CARET-USING EXPRESSIONS ("CLOSED EXPRESSIONS")
 % ===

 % If P and R do not appear anywhere else than in the goal expression.